marciof/Eon/specification/specification.md

 ## `get` ##

-Retrieves the value associated with a key in a collection or the environment by default.
+Retrieves the value associated with a key in a collection map.

-If zero or more than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.
+If less or more than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.

 If the `map` argument isn't a map, it returns the result of `(debug 'type-mismatch)`.

-If the association does not exist, it returns the result of `(debug 'undefined-key)`.
+If the association does not exist, it returns the result of `(debug 'unkown-key)`.

 ```
-(get key)
 (get map:Map key)
 ```